 On or before June 4

-Supervisors evaluate to ensure reviewers meet the conditions of the Case Packet Guidelines.
-If the reviewers do not meet the conditions listed in the Case Packet, the list will be returned to the candidate for revision.
+Supervisors evaluate to ensure reviewers meet the conditions listed in guidelines.
+If the reviewers do not meet the conditions listed, the list will be returned to the candidate for revision.
 The supervisor also identifies external reviewers.

 On or before June 18